Does Speaking in Tongues Still Take Place Today?

 Does speaking in tongues still take place today?

-This is a complex issue which I will try to answer briefly here, however, if you want more detailed information, I suggest you view or read lesson #14 in the Luke/Acts for Beginners series.
+This is a complex issue which I will try to answer briefly here, however, if you want more detailed information, I suggest you view the following lesson:

 First, we need to recognize that what the Apostles (and only the Apostles) were empowered by the Holy Spirit to do on Pentecost Sunday was to miraculously speak in languages that they had not previously known (Acts 2:6-8).
 This was required so that the Apostles would be able to proclaim the gospel in the native languages of the many different cultures gathered in Jerusalem for the Pentecost feast.